badgirlbongi/bongihub/workflow.md

 01/02/2024
 + renaming images to match placeID on the database and moving them to the local folder
 + updated the index.html by changing the dir of the images
++ delete the images column on the tourza database
++ add a table named images to store images on the tourza database